Who Can Examine?

 There are two pathways to becoming an examiner.
 Examiners must either be State dental board members or approved consultants.
 Each plays a critical role by participating in the examination administration process.
 All examiners participate in rigorous standardization and calibration exercises to ensure that examinations are administered and scored uniformly and in accordance with established guidelines.

-“Serving as an ADEX examiner has given me a much clearer understanding of what new graduates are actually able to do safely and consistently at the point of entry into practice.
-That perspective has been valuable in my role on the state board when we’re thinking about licensure standards and our responsibility to protect the public.
-You see firsthand how clinical judgment, infection control, and fine motor skills come together in patient care, and it reinforces why competency-based assessment still matters.” ~Dr. Jones, ADEX Dental Examiner | Member, XX State Board of Dentistry
+“This perspective has been valuable in my role on the state board when we’re thinking about licensure standards and our responsibility to protect the public.
+You see firsthand how licensure candidates’ clinical judgment, fine motor skills come together in treatment.
+The ADEX exam experience reinforced for me why competency-based assessment still matters.” ~Dr. Jones, ADEX Dental Examiner | Current State Board Member

 State Board Members